muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 - Remove those that don't have component B
 - Remove those that don't have component C

-This uses a single pool and its hash-set at a time, making it more cache friendly.
+This uses a single pool and its hash-set at a time, making it more cache-friendly.

 <br>

 I hope this post was not too dense.
-It is quite a specific topic after all!
+It is quite a specific topic, after all.

-Consider having a look at [**Rift**](https://github.com/PipeRift/rift), and if you like it, it would be incredibly helpful to get new ideas, feedback and/or code.
+Consider having a look at [**Rift**](https://github.com/PipeRift/rift).
+It would be incredibly helpful to get your ideas, feedback and/or code contributions!